Registration

 Repeating a Course

-• Only the highest grades awarded will be used in computing the Clark College GPA.
+- The highest grades awarded will be used in computing the Clark College GPA.

-• Each grade received will remain on the student's transcript; a repeat notation will be posted to the transcript for these courses.
+- Each grade received will remain on the student's transcript; a repeat notation will be posted to the transcript for these courses.

-• To repeat a course, students must re-register and pay all necessary tuition and fees.
+- To repeat a course, students must re-register and pay all necessary tuition and fees.

 Setting Aside Past Record

-Qualified students may set aside a previous substandard academic record that does not reflect their true ability at Clark College.
-Setting aside does not expunge the previous record, but places a “grade forgiveness” notation on the student’s transcript, marking the term from which the college will calculate a new GPA for determining probation, eligibility, or honors at graduation.
-Students may not count credits/units set aside to fulfill credit/unit requirements for graduation nor remove credits/units that had been used to fulfill requirements for graduation.
+Setting aside does not expunge the previous record, but places a "set aside" or "grade forgiveness" notation on the student's transcript, marking the term from which the college will calculate a GPA for determining probation, eligibility, or honors at graduation.
+Students may not count set aside credits to fulfill requirements for graduation nor remove credits that had been used to fulfill requirements for graduation.
 Students should understand that the record to be set aside includes all courses taken before the term selected by the student, and those courses may not be used to satisfy future course prerequisites.

 Students may set aside a previous record if: